Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ### 3. Compile the A72 Host Application

-When all the new AI Engine outputs are created, you can compile your host application by following the typical cross-compilation flow for the Cortex-A72.
+When all the new AI Engine outputs are created, you can compile your host application using g++(Note: we are not using a typical cross-compilation flow for the Cortex-A72) .
 As you might notice, the host code uses [XRT](http://www.github.com/Xilinx/XRT) (Xilinx Run Time) as an API to talk to the AI Engine and PL kernels.
 Notice that in the linker, it is using the library `-lxrt_coreutil`.
+Note that to compile the host code, it is required to use the c++17 package.
+Ensure your `gcc` or `g++` compiler has the necessary packages installed.

 a.
 Open `sw/host.cpp` and familiarize yourself with the contents.
 Pay close attention to API calls and the comments provided.

    **Note:** [XRT](https://xilinx.github.io/XRT/2021.2/html/index.html) is used in the host application.
 This API layer is used to communicate with the PL, specifically the PLIO kernels for reading and writing data.
 To understand how to use this API in an AI Engine application refer to ["Programming the PS Host Application"](https://www.xilinx.com/html_docs/xilinx2021.2/vitis_doc/program_ps_host_application.html).

 b.
 Open the `Makefile`, and familiarize yourself with the contents.
-Take note of the `GCC_FLAGS`, `GCC_INCLUDES`.

-* `GCC_FLAGS`: Self-explanatory that you will be compiling this code with C++ 14.
+Take note of the `GCC_FLAGS`, `GCC_INCLUDES` which are self-explanatory that you will be compiling this code with C++ 17.
 More explanation will be provided in the packaging step.

-* `GCC_INCLUDES`: Contains the list of all the necessary include files from the SDKTARGETSYSROOT as well as the AI Engine tools.
+**Note**: XRT needs to be installed on the host and the $XILINX_XRT variable should be set by sourcing the `/opt/xilinx/xrt/setup.sh`.

 c.
+Unset the CXX variable that points to the aarch64-linux-gnu-g++ compiler.
+Run the following command to set g++ for the x86 process.

+d.
 Close the `Makefile`, and run the command:

 ```bash
      make host